liuxuannan/Awesome-Multimodal-Jailbreak/README.md

 ### 📖Defense-Intro

-**In order to cope with jailbreak attacks and improve the security of multimodal foundation models, existing work makes efforts in both Transformative defense and Discriminative defense.**
+**Current efforts made in the jailbreak defense of multimodal generative models include two lines of work: Discriminative defense and Transformative defense.
+In a discriminative setting, the defense is constrained to classification tasks for assigning binary labels.
+In contrast, transformative defense extends beyond classification to influencing the model’s generative process.
+Defenders aim to produce appropriate and safe responses in the presence of malicious or adversarial inputs.**
+- Discriminative defenses: focus on identifying and analyzing varying classified cues, such as statistical information at the input level, embeddings at the encoder level, activations at the generator level, and response discrepancies at the output level.
+Since these defenses operate independently of the generation pipeline, they preserve the model’s structural integrity and ensure that its generative capabilities remain unaffected.

 <img src="https://github.com/liuxuannan/Awesome-Multimodal-Jailbreak/blob/main/pic/jailbreak_discriminative_defense_00.png" alt="jailbreak_discriminative_defense" />

-**Discriminative defenses focus on identifying and analyzing varying classified cues, such as statistical information at the input level, embeddings at the encoder level, activations at the generator level, and response discrepancies at the output level.**
+- Transformative Defense: operate at four levels to influence the model’s generation process, ensuring benign responses even in the presence of adversarial or malicious prompts.

 <img src="https://github.com/liuxuannan/Awesome-Multimodal-Jailbreak/blob/main/pic/jailbreak_defense_all_00.png" alt="jailbreak_transformative_defense" />

-**Transformative defenses that can operate at four levels to influence the model’s generation process, ensuring benign responses even in the presence of adversarial or malicious prompts.**

 ### 📑Papers